skidr0w/background-execution/README.md

 iOS 12 | Mobile Safari | - | - | -
 Android | Chrome | - | - | -
 Android | Firefox | - | - | -

+## Tracing

+Puppeteer allows tracing of web pages.
+See https://pptr.dev/#?product=Puppeteer&version=v1.16.0&show=api-class-tracing

+The resulting json file can then be analysed in Timeline Viewer or Chrome Dev Tools.